theUncanny/edna/src/note-help.md

 **/
 ```

 Don't get cute and reformat it any way or change `/**` and `**/` to something else.
-For your own code start by copying this.
+Best to copy it and change values.

 Currently the important fields are `name`, and `description` because they are shown in function selection dialog.

 In future I might add more `api` versions, but at the moment there's just 1.

-Here's the simplest function that simply returns `foo` as a result:
+Here's the simplest function that returns `foo` as a result:
 ```javascript
 /**
 {